UMFDev/SRCheatMenu/README.md

 # Slime Rancer Cheat Menu (UMF Mod)

-This page only exists to provide the source for the mod.
+This is only the source for the mod.

-Compiled downloads for this mod can be found here: [SR Cheat Menu Download](https://steamcommunity.com/app/433340/discussions/0/3397295779079958505/).
+All information and official downloads can be found here: [SR Cheat Menu Download](https://steamcommunity.com/app/433340/discussions/0/3397295779079958505/).

 #### Build Steps for Windows:
 1. Install [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/).